 Because this is freely accessible at any time, you could always dip into your additional savings for other uses, whilst leaving the rest towards your mortgage.
 You must remember to keep a considerable amount in though to make your offset worth your time!

-An Offset is a great opportunity for First Time Buyers who plan to overpay on their mortgage.
+Offset mortgages can provide a great opportunity for first time buyers in Liverpool who plan to overpay on their mortgage.
 Over time, additional payments can reduce your mortgage payments for your next term, thus reducing interest rates too.
 With other mortgage types, the money you put in isn’t able to be withdrawn again until the end of your term, which can be less than ideal if you change your mind or need to take some of it out early.

 Because your Offset allows you to use a savings account, you can take out the funds at any time, then put them back in when you’re ready.
 So, if you’re looking to make further payments on your mortgage over time, we’d recommend taking advantage of your Offset savings account.